feyil/CENG487/README.md

 I have tagged each version of my assignment with git tags to access them with **git checkout** command.

-I have five tags names as:
+I have five tags named as:
 * asgn2
 * asgn3
 * asgn4